 Microalbuminuria and modest decrements in kidney function are powerfully associated with subsequent overt kidney disease, cardiovascular risk, and all-cause mortality, meaning a shortened life-span.
 “In summary, diets lower in animal protein, animal fat, and cholesterol may be protective" against this kidney damage.

-Your doctor has recommended that you have surgery to treat an abdominal aortic aneurysm.
+Your doctor has recommended that you have coronary artery bypass surgery.
 But what does that actually mean?
-The aorta is the main blood vessel that carries oxygen-rich…Views: 4 903 By: PreOp.com Patient Engagement - Patient Education
+Your heart is located in the center of your chest.
+It is surrounded by your…Views: 3 946 By: PreOp.com Patient Engagement - Patient Education

 Welcome to memorial health and you.
 That aggravating heartburn many people live with daily, did you know it can have some very serious consequences? our guest today is Dr. Navin barot,…Views: 147 By: Gulfport Memorial